Skip to main contentSkip to footer content

 Are you registered to Vote?

-All California active registered voters will receive a vote-by-mail ballot for the November 8, General Election.
+All California active registered voters will receive a vote-by-mail ballot.

 Register Online to vote